gvrkiran/whatsapp-public-groups/README.md

 * The decrypted database is stored in a path that looks like this: `Device Storage/WhatsApp/Databases`, containing a filename `msgstore.db.crypt12`

-* Note that we recommend using a stand-alone phone that only can be used for this data collection, since rooting your phone is <a href="https://www.bullguard.com/bullguard-security-center/mobile-security/mobile-threats/android-rooting-risks.aspx"> not a great idea</a>.
+* Note that we recommend using a stand-alone phone that only can be used for this data collection, since rooting your phone is <a href="https://www.bullguard.com/bullguard-security-center/mobile-security/mobile-threats/android-rooting-risks.aspx target=_blank"> not a great idea</a>.

 * After you have rooted your phone, following the tons of tutorials available online, you can look for the decryption key on your phone.